Opinion | Do ‘Stand Your Ground’ Laws produce more gun homicides?

 While every state is a little different, the largest increases happened in the South.
 If you know the relevant history, that isn’t surprising.

-It isn’t just that the South has often had higher rates of violent crime than other regions.
-It’s also about a particular explanation of why that might be so, one that relates directly to Stand Your Ground.
+It isn’t just that the South has often had higher rates of violent crime than most other regions.
+It’s also about a particular explanation of why that might be so, one that relates directly to “stand your ground.”

 For some time, psychologists and sociologists have hypothesized that the “culture of honor” particularly prevalent among White Southerners could account for higher rates of violence there.
 That culture is vigilant about slights, sensitive to any perceived threat to masculinity, and willing to respond to such threats with violence.

 This has even been demonstrated in experiments.
 In one oft-cited study, researchers had someone bump into unwitting subjects in a hallway and then insult them.
-Those raised in the South were more upset, felt a greater threat to their masculinity, and were more primed to take aggressive action in response.
+Those raised in the South were more upset, felt a greater threat to their masculinity and were more primed to take aggressive action in response.

 There’s some debate about what the roots of such a culture might be — common explanations involve the culture of the Scotch-Irish immigrants who settled the region, and threats to livelihood involved in certain kinds of agriculture — as well as debate on how much the culture of honor might matter in contemporary society.

-What isn’t in doubt, however, is that Stand Your Ground laws are explicitly intended to make it easier for people to commit deadly violence and face no legal consequence, in situations where arguments become fatal due to the presence of a gun.
+What isn’t in doubt, however, is that stand-your-ground laws are explicitly intended to make it easier for people to face no legal consequence, in situations where arguments become fatal due to the presence of a gun.
 And that’s an idea, you could argue, that is encouraged by all of American culture.

-You don’t have to listen to the NRA’s assertion that “The only thing that stops a bad guy with a gun is a good guy with a gun,” all you have to do is watch a movie or a television show.
+You don’t have to listen to the National Rifle Association’s assertion that “The only thing that stops a bad guy with a gun is a good guy with a gun,” all you have to do is watch a movie or a television show.
 American culture is saturated with the idea that shooting people is the very essence of what makes a “good guy.”

 How do you know a movie has action in it?
 Because the poster shows the hero with a gun.
 By the time you’re an adult you’ve watched a good guy with a gun kill a bad guy with a gun thousands of times.